Yermehyaw/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.

-This stage implements a backend interface, or console, to manage program data.
+This stage implements a backend and a mini-frontend interface.

+The backend or console manages program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

-It also contains a webstatic application made uaing HTML and CSS for frontend interface.
+The frontend made usibg HTML and CSS is still static but at completion will interact with these backend interface for a smoother userexperience.

 ---

 <center><h3>Contents</h3> </center>
-0: AUTHORS file: This a forked repo and all initial ownership rights remains with tge original authors
+0: AUTHORS file: This a forked repo and all initial ownership rights remains with the original authors

 1: console.py: Initiate the hbnb console and execute commands(See commands below)

 2: tests/: All unittest for this project.

 3: webstatic/: Static HTML pages built with HTML and CSS to serve as frontend.7